 2nd photo: 2647 x 3985 = 10,548,295.
 Divide by 1 million = 10.5 megapixels

 3rd photo: 2276 x 3426 = 7,797,576.
 Divide by 1 million = 7.8 megapixels

 How to find out photo dimensions

-Lightroom lists the image dimensions in the image metadata panel in the Library Module.
-If the photo is cropped, the cropped dimension is shown below the original photo size.
+In the Lightroom library module you can see image dimensions in the image metadata panel on the right side of the screen.
+If the photo is cropped, the cropped dimension will be shown below the original photo size.

 Other photo processing software, like Capture One, will also have this feature.
 Then all you need is a calculator to work it out.

 Is 16 or 20 camera megapixels better?